dexon-foundation/dexon-iot-firmware-pio/README.md

-# DEXON IoT Firmware built on PlatformIO
+# DEXON DEMO IoT Firmware built with PlatformIO

 ## Prerequisites
 You need to [setup PlatformIO](https://platformio.org/install) before you can start working on this project.